Kuberlytics/kubelaunch-cli/README.rst

 Usage
 -----
+Create a new empty directory for your cluster.

 .. code-block:: bash

-    kubel new-site
+    kubel init gcp --jupyter

-This will create a directory locally if it doesn't exist and initialize a config file.
+This will create .

 Docker Image
 -----